Apiipnet/php-apiip.net/README.md

 <img alt="GitHub top language" src="https://img.shields.io/github/languages/top/apiipnet/php-apiip.net">
 </p>

-This is the official PHP client library for the [Apiip.net](https://apiip.net) IP address API, allowing you to lookup your own IP address, or get any of the details for an IP.
+This is the official PHP client library for the [apiip.net](https://apiip.net) IP address geolocation API, allowing you to lookup your own IP address, or get any of the details for an IP.

 Find geolocation data from IP addresses (e.g. city, country, lat/long) using the apiip.net API.

-Apiip.net provides 5.000 free requests per month.
+apiip.net provides 1.000 free requests per month.
 For higher plans, check out the [website](https://apiip.net)

 ## Installation

-You need to get your API key from here: https://apiip.net/get-started and you'll get 5.000 free requests/month
+You need to get your API key from here: https://apiip.net/get-started and you'll get 1.000 free requests/month

 Install the package with: